1986-2011 " 25th

 Initiatives accompanied

-by Traditions for Tomorrow,
+by Traditions

 all small-scale